HaileyLV/PA1489-project/Engineer diary/Hailey Lundkvist Engineering diary.md

 |docker build -t <image's name>:<version> .| Build dockers images.
 Best att use ex: customer: latest for the images name and version  |
 |docker images | Show all images|
 |docker run -d --name <containers name> -p <ports> <image's name>:<version> | run the docker image|

+### 2. My thoughts about:
+#### 2.1.
+Collaboration:
+**- Challenges:** It has been extremely difficult with the groups collaboration, and some of the members inability to work together, as well as following the agreed structure.
+Also, having done the reading and practice for the different parts of the project without being able to participate has been frustrating.
+**- Things that went well:** Understood the concept pretty easily.
+Learning the things we were doing wasn't that much of a challenge.
+The course in general was educational.
+**- What need to change next time** Laying down a structure and making sure everyone follows it is so important.
+Would have been better if we did this course after the Python course.
+Having some experience within the field of programming could have been of great help.

+#### 2.2.
+Configuration management
+- **Github**: I used GitHub for version control and project management.
+It has been essential in tracking the development process and ensuring that the codebase remains organized.
+Though most of this was made from the side due to issues within the team.

+Version Control: I learned about creating new branches for feature development, which allowes me to work on specific parts of the project without affecting the main branch.
+This workflow prevents code conflicts and makes it easier to merge changes once the feature is complete.
+I tried doing this on a project made by myself.

+Collaboration: I pushed my changes to GitHub, which automatically created a pull request.
+This enables other team members to review my code and provide feedback before merging.
+It fosters better collaboration and code quality within the team.

+Documentation: I also updated the README.md file to include instructions on how to install dependencies and run the project.
+Having clear documentation makes it easier for anyone joining the project to get started quickly.
+Also made it easier for myself to see what was beeing done in the project by my team members.

+- **Docker-compose**: I researched about Docker Compose that manages the deployment of multiple services for the project.
+Docker Compose has simplified the process of setting up and running the entire application stack in a consistent, reproducible environment.

+Multi-Service Setup: With Docker Compose I was able to define the configuration for both the web application (Flask) and the database (Sqlite) in a single docker-compose.yaml file.
+This file describes the services, networks, and volumes required for the application to run smoothly.

+Service Isolation: Each service runs in its own container, ensuring that dependencies are isolated and the environment is consistent across development, testing, and production.
+For example, Flask runs in one container while Sqlite runs in another, but both communicate seamlessly through Docker networks.

+Automation: By simply running docker-compose up, it starts all services with a single command.
+This drastically reduced the setup time for new environments and minimized manual configuration errors.
+If I would make any changes to the configuration, I can easily bring the services down with docker-compose down, adjust the file, and spin them back up.

+Volume Management: Docker Compose also handles persistent data storage for the database by mounting a volume for Sqlite.
+This ensures that even if I stop the containers, the database data remains intact and available for the next run.

+#### 2.3.
+Implementation and documentation:
+- Although I wasn't able to participate directly in the hands-on implementation of the main project as much as I would have liked, I focused on deepening my theoretical understanding and experimenting on my own side projects.
+My contributions to the project were more observational and based on self-guided learning.

+- I spent time studying the core technologies used in the project, including Docker, Flask, and MySQL (as well as Sqlite, but mostly MySQL).
+I researched how these components interact in a full-stack web application and learned how Docker is used for containerizing applications, MySQL for database management, and Flask for building web interfaces.

+- To reinforce my learning, I created small side projects, such as setting up a local environment with Docker and MySQL, where I could experiment with creating and querying databases, similar to what was used in the main project.
+- While I wasn’t actively documenting the main project, I compiled notes and learning materials based on my research and personal exploration.
+These notes cover Docker, Flask, MySQL, and Git, and provide an overview of the concepts I learned in theory.

+Despite my limited hands-on involvement in the project, I was able to gain valuable theoretical knowledge and apply it in a smaller scope.
+This experience has prepared me for more active participation in future projects, as I now have a clearer understanding of the underlying technologies.